abh1navv/learning-notes/microservices/hexagonal-architecture.md

 Nowadays, there is a lot of emphasis on configurability and adaptability of applications.
 It is important to keep the "ports and adapter pattern" in mind in the low-level design process more than the high-level design.

----

-Thank you for reading.
-Hope you enjoyed the article.
-Please leave any appreciation and suggestions in the comments.
-If you want to connect with me, you can find me on [Twitter](https://twitter.com/abh1navv)

-Fun Fact: The code samples are created by Github Co-pilot with little manual intervention.